Skip to content

 (Mostly just thinking through the possibilities here, not endorsing a plan of action.)

-@nikomatsakis nikomatsakis added I-needs-decision Issues in need of decision.
+@nikomatsakis nikomatsakis added I-needs-decision Issue: In need of a decision.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.
 I-nominated labels Sep 11, 2015

 @nikomatsakis